Garricku/Garricku/README.md

     5. Google
     6. Google again! + More context
     7. Ask a peer, but be respectful and vice versa if you are asked for help
-    8. Ask more peer, for a different prespective
+    8. Ask more peer, for a different perspective
     9. Ask ChatGPT, don't copy paste.
 Use it to gain understanding 10.Ask your Technical Mentor aka TM
     11.Ask other TMs